dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/images/delete_button.png" alt="Button 'Delete'"/></p>

 Please note that this will also delete the corresponding files in the project's images directory (and on other computers if a synchronization connection is established).
 Links to resources will be lost when deleting an image.

+### Download original images

+If the original file of an image is not available on your computer, you can also download it individually without activating the download of original images for the entire project.
+To do this, select the desired images in the image management (or call them up from another part of the application) and click the button "Download original images".
+The image files will now be loaded.

+Please note that this function is only available if a valid synchronization target for the project has been entered via the menu "Project" ➝ "Synchronize..." (see chapter *Synchronization*).

+### Export original images

+To export the original image files from Field Desktop, first select the images in the image management (or call them up from another part of the application) and click the button "Export".
+A window will appear in which you can select the directory to which the image files are to be exported.
+You also can choose between two different options for naming the files:

+* *Identifier*: The identifier that the corresponding images currently have in the project is used as a file name for the exported image files.
+* *Original file name*: The files are exported under the names under which they were originally imported into the project.

 ## Link images to resources